muneer509/Terraform_README.md/README.md

 **What is a dynamic block?**
 Terraform resources often include nested blocks (like ingress, egress, tag, etc.).
 When the number or structure of those blocks is not static, you can use a dynamic block to loop through a list or map and generate them.
+**Notes**
+You can't use dynamic to generate top-level resources — only nested blocks inside a resource.

+Use it when the structure or count of nested blocks is data-driven.

+Keep code readable — overusing dynamic blocks for very simple cases can hurt clarity.